Bhawanipore Club: Men's cricket

-Bhawanipore FC's men's cricket (named 'Bhawanipore Club') section is under the jurisdiction of the Cricket Association of Bengal (CAB), and competes in First Division League, J.C.
-Mukherjee T-20 Trophy and other regional tournaments.
+Bhawanipore FC's men's cricket (named 'Bhawanipore Club') section is under the jurisdiction of the Cricket Association of Bengal (CAB), and competes in First Division League, J. C. Mukherjee T-20 Trophy and other regional tournaments.
 Club's cricket section is currently headquartered in 1, Nepal Bhattacharjee Street, Kolkata.
+Noted Indian international cricketers Rishi Dhawan, Jitesh Sharma, and other players like Chirag Jani have appeared with Bhawanipore in P. Sen Trophy.
+In 2023 edition of P. Sen Memorial Trophy, the club reached final, lost to Mohun Bagan at the end.
+Bhawanipore also participates in CAB T-20 Trophy.